 MB Patriots: Chief Richard L. Keller

 Richard L. Keller, that rare fine blend of command and merriment, was the ultimate public servant.
-The town’s longest serving Chief of Police was a larger than life figure during his times and Monmouth Beach is the better today thanks to his outstanding leadership and dedication.
+The town’s longest serving Chief of Police was a larger than life figure during his times.
+Monmouth Beach is the better today thanks to his outstanding leadership and dedication.

 “I started out plowing snow in Monmouth Beach,” he once told me.
 “I liked the place right away.”
 When I asked why he gave so much to the borough through the years, he replied: “the town has been very good to me and my family.”

-The Monmouth Beach Police Department’s top cop for 22 years, he always embodied the firm yet fair lawman.
-And his leadership was inspiring.
+The Monmouth Beach Police Department’s top cop for 22 years, his career embodied the firm yet fair lawman role model.
 He first joined the force in April 1960 as a special officer, became a patrolman in 1964 (the first to get official training), was promoted to sergeant in 1967, and led the force as its chief from 1972 to 1994.
-On his watch, the MBPD became modern — growing from 4 to 10 officers and a building a new police facility.
+His leadership was inspiring.
+On his watch, the MBPD went modern — growing from 4 to 10 officers and a building a new police facility.

 During his times he earned several commendations for bravery and service including citations from the NJ Assembly and NJ Senate.
 He was also a past president of the Monmouth County Police Chief’s Association and managed its popular annual clambake for years.